jbearce/new-site/CONTRIBUTING.md

 ### `gulp clean`

-Wipes out both `/dev/` and `/dist/`, usually in preperation for recompilng new source code.
+Wipes out both `/dev/` and `/dist/`, usually in preparation for recompiling new source code.

 ### `gulp styles`

-Compiles and prefxies SCSS in to `/dev/assets/styles/all.css`.
+Compiles and prefixes SCSS in to `/dev/assets/styles/all.css`.

 ### `gulp scripts``